 Will Joe Biden Raise YOUR Taxes?

-There's little doubt that, if elected, Joe Biden will try to raise taxes for some people.
+During the campaign, Joe Biden promised that he would raise taxes for some people.
 Will you be one of them?

-Joe Biden hasn't been shy about telling voters he wants to raise taxes on the wealthy.
+Now that the election is over, some Americans are worried that they're going to have to pay more in taxes in the near future.
+During the campaign, President-Elect Joe Biden wasn't shy about telling the American public that he wants to raise taxes on the wealthy.
 That's a big part of his overall tax plan.
 But what, exactly, does he mean by "wealthy"?
 Biden has repeatedly said he won't raise taxes on anyone making less than $400,000 per year.
 That appears to be a nice, clean, easy to understand dividing line between those who'll pay more taxes and those who won't.
 Unfortunately, though, it's not that simple.

 Some Biden tax proposals could increase taxes on Americans who don't earn $400,000 in a year.
 For example, the $400,000 threshold generally applies to income taxes and certain payroll taxes.
-But Biden is calling for changes that would raise other taxes, too.
+But Biden has called for changes that would raise other taxes, too.
 People making less than $400,000 per year could get caught up in those tax increases.
 Boosting business taxes could also have a trickle-down effect that indirectly raises taxes for workers.
-So, just because your annual salary is below $400,000 doesn't mean you'll automatically escape all tax increases if Biden is elected president.
+So, just because your annual salary is below $400,000 doesn't mean you'll automatically escape all Biden's proposed tax increases.

-Having said all that, let's take a look at some of the people who should be the most concerned about tax increases if Biden wins the election.
+Having said all that, let's take a look at some of the people who should be the most concerned about tax increases once Biden takes office.
 Just remember that this isn't necessarily an all-inclusive list – other people could also face higher taxes in 2021 and beyond, too.
 The tax increases for other people might be relatively small, but you're not completely out of the woods if you're not on the list.

 People Earning at Least $400,000

 As we already mentioned, Biden says he won't raise taxes on Americans earning less than $400,000 per year.
 But, it seems, it's open season for anyone making more than that amount.
-In fact, Biden is pushing several tax proposals that would lighten the wallets of people earning $400,000 or more.
+In fact, Biden has pushed several tax proposals that would lighten the wallets of people earning $400,000 or more.

 First, Biden wants to raise the top individual income tax rate from 37% to 39.6%.
 In other words, he wants to undo what President Trump's Tax Cuts and Jobs Act did back in 2017 (the TCJA temporarily lowered the top rate from 39.6% to 37% until 2026).
 For 2020, the following taxpayers will pay tax at the highest tax rate: